yingshaoxo/E_Python/README.md

 ## Dev logs

-* 2025: add support for python2.7(en) and python3.4(cn). remove pip dependencies. add a self_made python.
+* 2025: add support only for windows_xp python2.7(en) and python3.4(cn). remove pip dependencies. add a self_made python. (>= windows10 is not supported because there has no freedom...)